adobe/aquarium-fish/README.md

 **TODO**

-Simplify the cluster management, for example adding labels or check the status [#8](https://github.com/adobe/aquarium-fish/issues/8).
+Simplify the cluster management, for example adding Labels or check the status [#8](https://github.com/adobe/aquarium-fish/issues/8).

 ## Development